Truth and Reconciliation Working Group

 - To share information with the congregation about the historical injustices and the ongoing calls for justice made by Indigenous Peoples in Canada — and locally the Haudenosaunee, Chonnonton, and Anishinaabeg Peoples, who were promised the land extending ten kilometers (six miles) on each side of the Grand River, land on which the church is located and many congregants reside.

-Options for Financial Support
+Options for Financial Support - make this a link to another page

 If you feel led to respond through a financial contribution, you may wish to consider supporting one of the following organizations: